langroid/langroid/README.md

 - `flake8` may warn about some issues; read about each one and fix those issues.

+You can also run `make lint` to (try to) auto-tix `black` and `ruff` issues.

+So, typically when submitting a PR, you would do this sequence:
+- run `pytest tests -nc` (`-nc` means "no cache", i.e. do not use cached LLM API call responses)
+- fix things so tests pass, then proceed to lint/style/type checks
+- `make check` to see what issues there are
+- `make lint` to auto-fix some of them
+- `make check` again to see what issues remain
+- possibly manually fix `flake8` issues, and any `mypy` issues flagged.
+- `make check` again to see if all issues are fixed.
+- repeat if needed, until all clean.

 When done with these, git-commit, push to github and submit the PR.
 If this is an ongoing PR, just push to github again and the PR will be updated.